 Fixing Your Local Environment¶

-The basic assumption of the lectures is that code should execute on any machine that has the latest version of Anaconda Python installed.
+The basic assumption of the lectures is that code in a lecture should execute whenever

 You have installed Anaconda, haven’t you, following the instructions in this lecture?

 Assuming that you have, the most common source of problems for our readers is that their Anaconda distribution is not up to date.

 Here’s a useful article on how to update Anaconda.